Whistled love poem

 More than any other interpretation I would like that the four little verses at the origin of all of this, do not take second place, because it is them, born of the oldest feelings, which are at the genesis of all on this website.

 We have from ancient times evidence concerning the whistled languages (Herodotus).
 In fact, men have always used whistling to communicate, when it became obvious because of the environment (mountains, forests).
 There are still places in the world where we can meet whistlers, places where people try to preserve this wealth.
 The nearest are in the Pyrenees in Aas, where whistling is even taught in schools, in the Canaries on the Gomera island where it is called Silbo, in Greece on the Euboea island in Antia, in Turkey.
-In fact whistled languages are practiced everywhere: Amazonia, Papua, Siberia, China, Atlas etc.
+In fact whistled languages are practiced everywhere: Amazonia, Papua, Siberia, China, Atlas etc. It should be noted that in Aas the renewal of the whistled language, is based on the records we own, added by the procedures learned with the silbo in Gomera.

 "Too incongruous sentences are the limits of the whistled language.
 It is not possible to whistle all the phonemes of the spoken language.
 The same whistled phoneme can represent several phonemes of the spoken language (especially consonants), generating homonyms that are detrimental to comprehension.
 It is the context that illuminates the meaning of words.
 If this context is not logical, the recipient may be too confused to understand the message.
 Thus it will be very difficult or impossible to understand a sentence like: "I have two green herrings swimming in my sink".
 On the other hand "I caught this morning two trout in the gave, with Pierre I ate them accompanied by a glass of Jurançon", is an easily understandable sentence."
 (Philippe Biu)